ksu-is/Math-Buddy/ProjectRoadMap.md

 [x] 1.
-Create beginning documentation for project idea, ensuring that project has a solidified plan for completion -Jacob
+Create beginning documentation for project idea, ensuring that project has a solidified plan for completion - Jacob

 [x] 2.
 Evaluate the base code in order to decide if calculator format is correct for assignment - Marcus